Objectivity of classical quantum stochastic processes: When the classical and non-classical observers are in agreement

-Coming back to the specific question of Kolmogorov consistency of Born distributions, we make a final note on the relation between the consistent measurements (CM) condition and the surrogate field (SF) condition treated only as its enablers.
-From purely mathematical point of view, the CM and SF conditions are obviously not equivalent, at least when the \out{interference terms $\Phi_n$}\out{q-probabilities}bi-probabilities $Q_n^F$ are considered in `vacuum'.
-That is, if \out{$\{\Phi_n\}_{n=1}^\infty$}$\{Q_n^F\}_{n=1}^\infty$ was a set of arbitrary functions, then the only thing that could be said is that CM is a weaker condition than SF (or SF is stronger than CM) because SF implies CM but not the other way around.
-However, \out{$\Phi_n$'s}$Q_n^F$'s are not arbitrary; to the contrary, each \out{interference term}\out{q-probability}\add{bi-probability} has a complex internal structure emerging from interactions between the dynamical law $\hat U$, the partitioning $\{\hat P(f)\}_f$, and the initial condition $\hat\rho$.
-How exactly this internal complexity changes the relations between SF and CM is, unsurprisingly, \out{an extremely difficult problem to crack.}an exceedingly difficult problem to solve exactly.
-In a situation like this, when the mathematically strict answer is not forthcoming, the relative significance of conditions can be estimated based on the plurality of cases.
-If one cannot give an example of a physical system for which the formally weaker CM is satisfied and, at the same time, the formally stronger SF is violated, then the probability that CM is spurious (i.e., the weaker condition is only satisfied by first satisfying the stronger one) increases.
-In fact, to our best knowledge, this seems to be the case.
-On the one hand, a number of types of physical systems satisfying SF is readily available: we discuss some of the examples in appendix~\ref{sec:SFR_examples}, and also see~\cite{Strasberg_arXiv23_2} for additional important class of example.
-On the other hand, we are not aware of even a single instance of a system that would satisfy only the consistent measurements condition, which strongly suggests that CM alone might be uninteresting from the physical point of view. \out{At the same time, the surrogate field condition seems to be well worth further consideration, given its far reaching consequences in contexts beyond the problem of Kolmogorovian consistency.}Unlike CM that is relevant only in the context of sequential measurements and nothing else, the surrogate field condition seems to be well worth further consideration, given its far reaching consequences in contexts beyond the problem of Kolmogorovian consistency.
-Surrogate field representations, the non-classical observer perceptions, and dynamics of open systems in general, all count among those other contexts; aside the examples discussed here, we note that the consistent histories theory should also be included on the list, as the SF condition is formally equivalent to the \textit{decoherent histories} condition~\cite{Diosi_PRL04,Strasberg_arXiv23_2}, provided that one identifies the decoherence functional as the \out{q-probability}bi-probability.
+In such situations, when the mathematically strict answer is not forthcoming, the relative significance of conditions can be estimated based on empirical evidence from a variety of cases.
+If no physical system is known that satisfies the formally weaker CM without also satisfying the formally stronger SF, the likelihood that CM is spurious (i.e., satisfying CM requires first satisfying SF) increases.
+Indeed, to our best knowledge, this appears to be the case.
+On one hand, numerous examples of physical systems satisfying SF is readily identifiable; some are discussed Appendix~\ref{sec:SFR_examples}, and further examples can be found in~\cite{Strasberg_arXiv23_2}.
+On the other hand, we are not aware of any system that satisfies CM alone without also satisfying SF, strongly suggesting that the consistent measurement condition may lack physical significance.
+Unlike CM, which is relevant exclusively in the context of sequential measurements, the surrogate field condition warrants further consideration due to its broad implications across diverse contexts beyond Kolmogorovian consistency.
+These include surrogate field representations, perceptions by non-classical observers, and dynamics of open systems in general.
+In addition to the examples discussed here, consistent histories theory should also be noted, as the SF condition is formally equivalent to the \textit{decoherent histories} condition~\cite{Diosi_PRL04,Strasberg_arXiv23_2}, provided that one identifies the decoherence functional as the bi-probability.